moby/moby/docs/swarm/swarm-tutorial/create-swarm.md

     address as `192.168.99.100`.
 The other nodes in the swarm must be able to access the manager at the IP address.

-    The output incudes the commands to join new nodes to the swarm.
+    The output includes the commands to join new nodes to the swarm.
 Nodes will join as managers or workers depending on the value for the `--token` flag.